jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

     * Created 10/2024
     * Review 10/31/24 Update 12/06/2024

-[Confluent Cloud for Apache Flink](https://docs.confluent.io/cloud/current/flink/overview.html) is a cloud-native, managed service, for Flink in parallel of the Kafka managed service.
+[Confluent Cloud for Apache Flink®](https://docs.confluent.io/cloud/current/flink/overview.html) is a cloud-native, managed service, for Flink in parallel of the Kafka managed service.

 ![](./diagrams/ccloud-flink.drawio.png){ width=600 }

-Confluent Cloud Flink is built on the same open-source version as Apache Flink with additional features:
+Confluent Cloud Flink is built on the same open-source version as Apache Flink® with additional features:

 * Auto-inference of the Confluent Cloud environment, including Kafka cluster , topics and schemas, to Flink SQL constructs of catalog, databases and tables.
 * Autoscaling capabilities.